feroult/yawp/README.md

 }
 ```

 Finally, Shields have a façade API.
-That means you can specify what attributes of your model a user can read or write.
+That means you can specify which attributes of your model a user can read or write.
 To do this, create a java interface that your model implements.
 Inside this interface specify what setters and getters will be allowed:

 ```java
 @Endpoint(path = "/people")